Vivek-1410/Hospital-Resource-Ward-Management-System/README.md

 - The application is deployed using **Docker Compose** for simplified setup and scalability.

 This architecture ensures modularity, scalability, and ease of deployment.

+## 12. Branching Strategy (GitHub Flow)

+- This project follows the GitHub Flow branching strategy to manage source code efficiently and ensure stability throughout the development process.

+- The main branch contains stable and production-ready code.
+All new features and changes are developed in separate feature branches to avoid affecting the stability of the main branch.

+- Branching Workflow

+- The development starts from the main branch.

+- A new feature branch is created for implementing specific functionality.

+- Development and testing are performed within the feature branch.

+- After verification, the feature branch is merged back into the main branch.

+- The updated main branch represents the latest stable version of the project.

+- Feature Branch Used in This Project

+- For this project, a feature branch named:

+**feature/frontend-ui**

+was created to develop the frontend user interface, including:

+- Login and authentication screens

+- Admin dashboard

+- Ward and bed management pages

+- Patient admission workflow

+- The changes were tested locally and then merged into the main branch to maintain a clean and stable codebase.

+- Benefits of Using GitHub Flow

+- Enables isolated feature development

+- Prevents unstable code from entering the main branch

+- Improves code organization and version control

+- Supports easier collaboration and maintenance

+- This branching strategy ensures better project management and aligns with industry-standard development practices.